salvatoreBosco/KWP2000_arduino/README.md

 # KWP2000_arduino

-This code tries to create a library for the kwp2000 protocol for arduino.<br>
+This code tries to create an Arduino library for the kwp2000 protocol.<br>

 Status PID that are running:<br>
  - PID_00.
 PIDs SUPPORTED<br>